enter-haken/rasmus/readme.md

 It will also compile the `elixir` backend, the documentation, the frontend and the landing page.

-When you need an update for either the `frontend` or the `landing_page` you need to
+When you need an update for the `frontend` you need to build and deploy the project.

-    $ make deploy
+    $ make -C frontend/ all

-the projects.

 ### run